wbzyl/rack-codehighlighter/README.markdown

     <source:ruby> some_ruby_code </source>

 Overdone: highlighting engine/library/framework.
+Different solutions for each one framework are needed.
+Different output: include.

+With Rack based application we can simplifiy thingst by adding to the application pipeline..

 [*Ruby tips from me, your idol*](http://www.binarylogic.com/2009/04/19/ruby-tips-from-me-your-idol):
 I can not tell you how much time I’ve wasted trying to add in some